kehvinbehvin/allocator-service/README.md

 - Manager
 - Logger

+# Docker
+- Make sure you have your own docker repositories to store your images
+- This is important as third party hosting services can retrieve your latest images

 # Deployment
 Using fly.io as a hosting service and Buddy.works as a pipline.
+- Setup your own applications in fly.io dashboard
+- Setup your own pipeline to deploy latest docker image to fly.io
 - Push to master to deploy!